Chinmay-Mahajan/Custom-MCP-Server/README.md

                Persistent PKG cache (host volume)
 ```

 The server runs a single `asyncio` event loop.
 All blocking operations — Docker container lifecycle management, file writes, package installation — are dispatched to a thread pool via `loop.run_in_executor`, keeping the stdio I/O channel non-blocking at all times.
+Each incoming JSON-RPC request is wrapped in its own `asyncio.create_task`, so a slow tool call (e.g. a container boot) never blocks the next request from being read off stdin.

 ---